Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 - Your list can use whatever names you want for the target areas but avoid spaces and characters.
 - The code will try to sort target areas if you have repeat values (visp1,visp2,visp3,audp1,audp2...).
 - I do not know if you can use more than one neg and and inj in a matrix.
 My data does not look like that and I havent tested.
+- Use the exact format shown, no spaces between your list or the code will error.

 <br/>
 <br/>

 ## **OPTIONAL Arguments**

-**-u** = Changes the threshold filter for target area UMI counts where very small values (noise) will be set to zero. (default: 2) You may want to set this to the maximum value seen in your negative control.
+**-u** = Changes the threshold filter for target area UMI counts where very small values (noise) will be set to zero. (default: 2) You may want to set this to the maximum value seen in your negative control as was done in Han et. al. 2018..

 ```
 For example the default setting is 2 meaning that for every rown in your matrix the following logic will be applied